angelommf/FAURegelBot/README.md

 # FAURegelBot

-Chatbot for the regulation of a University.
+Chatbot prototype for the regulation of a University deployed on Streamlit.
 This repo doesn't include the PDF parsing, which was also performed.